MrBounty/HEG/README.md

 }
 ```

+## Defining type in Go
 You also define a type in go in a similar way.
+Note that we need to define all type in both EdgeDB and Go.
 ```go
 type User struct {
     ID       edgedb.UUID `edgedb:"id"`